 - A bucket with warm water and soap

 - A steel wool pad

-- Piece of cloth or old shirt
+- A piece of cloth or an old shirt

 - your favorite firearm cleaner